ULL-ESIT-PAI-2023-2024/2023-2024-pai-debugging-stephan-brommer-gutierrez-alu0101493497/slides/README.md

 # slides

-Use this directory to include a copy (PDF) of the slides of your project presentation
+In this directory you will find the slides used in class